danjiehu/git/README.md

 # git
 this repo is used to document helpful git commands and procedures

-## revert a single file to last commit
+## revert a single file to deserved commit
 step 1. see log of commits
 ```
 git log ./t-vector.cpp